 Of course, you wouldn’t want to sound like you’re interrogating your interlocutors.

-Even then, you should take care to stay in the realm of appropriate topics of conversation in the workplace.
-And if you’re not too sure which ones would fit the bill, executive public speaking coach, bestselling author, and international speaker, Karen Donaldson, has the answer.
+Even then, you should stay in the realm of appropriate topics of conversation in the workplace.
+If you’re not sure which ones would fit the bill, executive public speaking coach, bestselling author, and international speaker, Karen Donaldson, has the answer.

-“Appropriate topics [of discussion would be] the company, the work that you do there, and accomplishments.
-On a non-invasive personal level, you can discuss leisure time activities, hobbies, vacations, upcoming holidays, and weekend plans. […] When you go into the territory of asking non-invasive personal questions, people start to build relationships with one another.”
+“Appropriate conversation topics for work include the company, the work that you do there, and accomplishments.
+On a non-invasive personal level, you can discuss leisure time activities, hobbies, vacations, upcoming holidays, and weekend plans.
+When you go into the territory of asking non-invasive personal questions, people start to build relationships with one another.”

 However, the confidence coach also noted that sometimes, the people we approach with a conversation starter may be reluctant to share.
-So, that’s something we should expect and accept.
+So, we should expect and accept that, as the example below indicates.

 Method #6: Give a compliment